Cannabis Companies Donate Personal Protection Equipment To Frontline Health Care Workers

 A massive medical and adult-use cannabis company based in Ontario, Canada, called WeedMD, alongside Starseed, an Ontario-based medical cannabis producer, have already donated more than 23,000 face masks and gloves in varying sizes to hospitals in need.
 The province is currently asking for additional donations of medical supplies to spare.

 Advanced Nutrients donates masks to hospitals, at-risk communities in California

-Humanity Heroes, the philanthropic organization founded by international growing and nutrient behemoth Advanced Nutrients, is donating thousands N95 masks to hospitals as well as homeless shelters in the Los Angeles, California, area.
+Humanity Heroes, the philanthropic organization founded by international growing and nutrient behemoth Advanced Nutrients, donated 17,000 N95 face masks to homeless shelters in Los Angeles, 2,500 of which went to the Hollywood Food Coalition.
+In addition, the Humanity Heroes team donated 700 N95 masks to Providence Saint Joseph Medical Center for the doctors, nurses, and healthcare professionals on the front line.
 Michael “BigMike” Straumietis, the founder of Advanced Nutrients, told Green Entrepreneur in the past: "We human beings are capable of so much more than we typically think is possible."